VaibhavLakshmiS/VaibhavLakshmiS/README.md

 # Hello, I am Vaibhav Lakshmi! 👋

 ## 🎓 About Me
 I'm a third-year Computer Science student @ Uoft passionate about software development and technology innovation.
-Currently, I'm honing my skills in Python and automation scripts for testing.
+Currently, I'm working automation scripts for testing using Python.

 ## 💼 Aspiring Software Engineer
 As I gear up for a career in software engineering, I'm eager to apply my skills in real-world scenarios.